awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/Readme.md

 To run the tool for debugging, select the tool from the `Debug` menu in Visual Studio.

 ![pam_mock_lambda.png](pam_mock_lambda.png)

+### Application notes
+* The maximum pixel size for analysis is 1000x1000.
+Larger images will not be analyzed.
+* Some email clients do not support the long length download urls.
+You may need to remove any spaces from the url before downloading.

 ## Delete the resources